British Medical Association: Early 20th century

 With the start of World War I, the BMA formed a Central Medical War Committee (CMWC), and was given responsibility by the government for managing the demand for doctors in the armed forces whilst maintaining a full medical service for civilians.
 The BMA repeated this role during World War II.
 During this time the BMA also campaigned on issues such as the production and marketing of "secret remedies", nutrition and physical fitness, the relationship of alcohol to road accidents, and the medical aspects of abortion.
+The BMA had a Committee on Nutrition, who in 1934 published a report on minimum nutritional requirements, referred to in an interview with Marjorie Soper, an employee of Eleanor Rathbone, talking about her work on children's nutrition.

 Early in the Second World War, the BMA became aware of the need for a change in the provision of medical care to the public after the end of the war and during peacetime, so shortly after the war, the BMA had produced its own plan for a "general medical service for the nation".

 After the Labour Party won the 1945 general election and formed a government under Clement Attlee pledging national health insurance, the BMA spent three years negotiating with Health Minister Aneurin Bevan to allow the continuation of capitation fees, private practice, and paybeds under the new National Health Service.

 During the 7 July 2005 London bombings a London Buses route 30 double decker bus exploded near the BMA headquarters on Upper Woburn Place, damaging it.
 After the explosion, some medical professionals in the building were able to assist police and ambulance personnel.

 Membership

-As of October 2022 the BMA had 173,000 members.
+As of August 2024 the BMA had 195,000 members.

 It is officially recognised by the British government and by the Review Body on Doctors' and Dentists' Remuneration.
-The BMA shares national bargaining rights with the Hospital Consultants and Specialists Association (HCSA).
+The BMA has sole national bargaining rights for most groups of doctors although, for consultants, these are shared with the Hospital Consultants and Specialists Association (HCSA).

 Members of the BMA have access to employment advice, covering subjects including contract checking, job planning, pay disputes and relationship issues.

 Members also receive a subscription to The BMJ, and other associated resources.

-Committees
+ARM, Council, and committees

 As part of the representative remit of the BMA, it has a number of representative committees formed from members elected at the Annual Representatives Meeting (ARM) and via other election processes.
 The most senior of these is Council, which meets five times a year to implement policy as decided at the ARM and to take relevant decisions during the year.
-Council has 34 voting members, led by the Chairman who is elected by council for an initial term of three years and to a maximum of five.
+Council has 34 voting members, led by the Chair who is elected by council for an initial term of three years and to a maximum of five.

 The Board of Professional Activities reports to Council and considers ethical, scientific, research, and educational matters whilst The Board of Representative and Political Activities considers reports from the following committees which represent doctors across the seven branches of practice, namely: